chronosgit/EngiWorldBackend/README.md

   /user/
 ```

-Requires access token, returns info about user, sending a request
+Requires access token, returns info about user, sending a request (info includes Buffer object or Base64 string for Image)

 #### Update user, sending the request